Tom-Bom-badil/samson_trovis_557x/README.md

 <br/>

-This Github Repo contains the Integrations is a Home Assistant custom integration for monitoring and adjusting SAMSON TROVIS 557x heating and district heating controllers over Modbus, including compatible OEM variants from Sauter, Pewo, Yados and others.
+This Github Repo contains a Home Assistant custom integration for monitoring and adjusting SAMSON TROVIS 557x heating and district heating controllers over Modbus, including compatible OEM variants from Sauter, Pewo, Yados and others.

+It is the successor of previous projects for other home automation systems that have been around sice 2016, and of the HA Modbus YAML configuration for Trovis that has grown over the last couple of years.

-The integration is intended primarily for simple monitoring of an already commissioned system, and for occasional fine adjustment.
+The integration is primarily intended for easy monitoring of an already commissioned system, and for occasional fine adjustment.

 The integration automatically detects the controller model, configured hydronic